UPDATED: May 18, 2022

 In addition, underwriting standards for private student loans have become stricter since 2008, when the recession caused student loan default rates to spike.
 As a result, students often turn to parents (or other potential co-signers) to step in to co-sign private loans, which has become quite commonplace in the U.S.

 Before co-signing, check out our Complete Guide to Student Loans.

 In most cases, the co-signer is a parent.
 But a relative or other creditworthy individual can also co-sign a private student loan.
 In fact, Sallie Mae reports that 26% of its Smart Option Student Loan co-signers are someone other than the borrower’s parent.

-The combination of students’ generally poor credit quality and the higher underwriting standards for these loans has meant that about 93% of private undergraduate student loans for the 2018-2019 academic year included a co-signer, up from 74% in the 2008-2009 school year, according to MeasureOne, a data and analytics company that specializes in student loans.
+The combination of students’ generally poor credit quality and the higher underwriting standards for these loans has meant that about 93% for the 2018-2019 academic year included a co-signer on a student loan, up from 74% in the 2008-2009 school year, according to MeasureOne, a data and analytics company that specializes in student loans.